zhangzheng0131/SCAD/README.md

 ## 🚀 Quick Start

 A complete example script `run_scad.ipynb` is provided in the repository.
-It demonstrates the full pipeline on PDAC (pancreatic ductal adenocarcinoma) data.
+It demonstrates the full pipeline on  human squamous cell carcinoma (SCC) data.

 ### 1. Prepare your data
 - **scRNA‑seq**: AnnData object (cells × genes) with `.X` as expression matrix.